Why and How Mastering Technique to Create Art Photos

 Learning to master technique in art photography requires many years of personal learning experiences.
 Many of these trials may be crowned with the tiara of success, however there are also many frustrating failures.

-We are fortunate to have mastered three very different photographic themes: landscape photography, wildlife photography, and underwater photography.
-It has taken years for us to acquire this level of dexterity as professional photographers, and we continue to learn regularly by participating in two workshops per year.
-For us, it is crucial to never cease broadening our horizons in the field of artistic photography.
+I am fortunate to have mastered three very different photographic themes: landscape photography, wildlife photography, and underwater photography.
+It has taken years for me to acquire this level of dexterity as professional photographers, and I continue to learn regularly by participating in two workshops per year.
+For me, it is crucial to never cease broadening my horizons in the field of artistic photography.

-Although each of the photographic themes has its specificities, it is obvious that there remains one essential technique that is woven throughout our work.
+Although each of the photographic themes has its specificities, it is obvious that there remains one essential technique that is woven throughout my work.